hanegraaff/aws-cloudwatch-observability/java-open-telemetry/README.md

     https://github.com/aws-observability/aws-otel-java-instrumentation/

-2. The Agent does not require any special configuration, but when both the sample app and the collector are running inside Docker containers, it is configured to use `http://collector:4317` instead of `localhost`.
+2. The Agent does not require any special configuration, but when both the sample app and the collector are running inside Docker containers, it is configured to use `http://collector:4317` instead of `localhost` because of Docker DNS.
 This is configured inside [otel-docker-java-agent.properties](otel-docker-java-agent.properties) and is referenced inside the [dockerfile](dockerfile)